odoo/documentation/accounting/overview/main_concepts/terminologies.rst

-     A journal is like a folder in which you record all transactions of the same type: all the statements of a bank account, all customer invoices, all supplier bills.
+     A journal is like a folder in which you record all transactions of the same type: all the statements of a bank account, all customer invoices, all vendor invoices.
 It's used to organize similar transactions together.

    Payment Terms

-     Payment terms describe how and when a customer invoice (or supplier bill) should be paid over the time.
+     Payment terms describe how and when a customer invoice (or vendor invoice) should be paid over the time.
 Example: 30% direct payment, balance due in two months.

    Bank Reconciliation